lvgl/lvgl/docs/overview/draw.rst

 Here are some reasons why an object would be unable to fully cover an
 area:

-- It’s simply not fully in area
+- It's simply not fully in area
 - It has a radius
-- It doesn’t have 100% background opacity
+- It doesn't have 100% background opacity
-- It’s an ARGB or chroma keyed image
+- It's an ARGB or chroma keyed image
 - It does not have normal blending mode.
 In this case LVGL needs to know the colors under the object to apply blending properly
-- It’s a text, etc
+- It's a text, etc

-In short if for any reason the area below an object is visible than the object doesn’t cover that area.
+In short if for any reason the area below an object is visible than the object doesn't cover that area.

-Before sending this event LVGL checks if at least the widget’s coordinates fully cover the area or not.
+Before sending this event LVGL checks if at least the widget's coordinates fully cover the area or not.
 If not the event is not called.

 You need to check only the drawing you have added.
 The existing properties known by a widget are handled in its internal events.
-E.g. if a widget has > 0 radius it might not cover an area, but you need to handle ``radius`` only if you will modify it and the widget won’t know about it.
+E.g. if a widget has > 0 radius it might not cover an area, but you need to handle ``radius`` only if you will modify it and the widget won't know about it.

 LV_EVENT_REFR_EXT_DRAW_SIZE
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you need to draw outside a widget, LVGL needs to know about it to provide extra space for drawing.
-Let’s say you create an event which writes the current value of a slider above its knob.
-In this case LVGL needs to know that the slider’s draw area should be larger with the size required for the text.
+Let's say you create an event which writes the current value of a slider above its knob.
+In this case LVGL needs to know that the slider's draw area should be larger with the size required for the text.

 You can simply set the required draw area with